-The Mpow H5 are better headphones overall when compared to the Mpow 059 Bluetooth Over-Ear.
-The H5 have a more premium look and feel a better-balanced sound quality and a more compact form factor.
-They're also noise cancelling headphones but their ANC is not very strong.
-On the other hand the Mpow 059 have a more comfortable fit that's not as tight on the head.
-They also have a longer battery life on average and do not leak as much as the H5 since they create a better seal around your ears.
+The Mpow H5 are better headphones overall when compared to the Mpow Bluetooth Over-Ear.
+The H5 have a more premium look, a better-balanced sound quality, and a more compact form factor.
+They're also noise-canceling headphones, but their ANC is not very strong.
+On the other hand, the Mpow 059 have a more comfortable fit that's not as tight on the head.
+They also have a longer battery life on average, and do not leak as much as the H5 since they create a better seal around your ears.
 They're also a better value for your money at their current price point.

-The Bose QuietComfort 35 are a much better noise cancelling headphone than the Mpow H5.
-The Bose have better more comfortable over-ear fit.
-They also isolate a lot better in noisy environments with a much more efficient noise cancelling feature.
-They're easier to use, last longer on a single charge and have a better-balanced sound that packs a lot of bass without sounding as boomy as the Mpows.
+The Bose QuietComfort 35 are a much better noise canceling headphone than the Mpow H5.
+The Bose have better, more comfortable over-ear fit.
+They also isolate a lot better in noisy environments, with a much more efficient noise cancelling feature.
+They're easier to use, last longer on a single charge, and have a better-balanced sound that packs a lot of bass without sounding as boomy as the Mpows.
 On the other hand, the Mpows are a better value on a budget.
 They also have a more compact design and a unique shape for the backplates that some may prefer.

 The Mpow H5 are a better headset overall compared to the Bluedio T4.
 The Bluedio have a better build quality that's surprising for their price range.
 They also have a deeper more powerful bass range that some may prefer, and a stronger isolation performance for commuting.
 On the other hand, the Mpow H5 have a more compact design that fits better on most people even if they are a little tight.
 They also have a better-balanced sound and easier to use controls.
 Their latency is also much better than the T4 although they will still not be the best option for watching movies and gaming.